syedmazharaliraza/IntrepidKey/README.md

 * CSS
 * JAVASCRIPT

-#### Discord server for contributors: https://discord.gg/tskfCd9uuV
+#### 📢Discord server for contributors: https://discord.gg/tskfCd9uuV

 ## Contribution:
 #### If you don't have git on your machine, [install](https://help.github.com/articles/set-up-git/) it.